 - Minimize plastic consumption

-Now that you have a better understanding of these terms, you can begin to be a more conscientious traveler and plan an eco-friendly sustainable trip.
+But now that you have a better basic understanding of these terms, you can begin to be a more conscientious traveler and plan an eco-friendly sustainable trip.

 1. Find Green Ways of Transportation